 In biology, one introduces the notion of species, to classify animals (and plants).
-Members of the same animal species are simply those that can mate and have offspring, or more correctly fertile offspring.
+Members of the same animal species are simply those that can mate3 and have offspring, or more correctly fertile offspring4.
 Speciation, i.e. the generation of new species, occurs frequently in nature, often as a result of physical separation (allopatry) of groups of individuals belonging to the same species.
 After many generations, the descendants of those individuals may have evolved to become so different (genetically) that members from one group can no longer breed with members of the other group, should they meet.
 This is so, since evolution will fine-tune animals (i.e. their genomes) to prevailing conditions.
 In addition, random accidents such as mutations, occur during recombination of chromosomes and, if beneficial, such accidental changes may spread rapidly in a population, thus making it genetically different from another population in which the same random change has not taken place.
 In addition to mutations, gene duplication may also take place: It is common to find several copies of the same gene in a genome.
-In fact, it is believed [20] that at least two complete genome duplications have occurred in early vertebrates.
-Evidence for this quadrupling of the genome can be obtained from studying a complex of
+In fact, it is believed [22] that at least two complete genome duplications have occurred in early vertebrates.
+Evidence for this quadrupling of the genome can be obtained from studying a complex of genes known as hox5.
+The hox gene complexes are a set of transcription factors which are active during development of an animal, and which are responsible for determining the identity of different regions of a body, i.e. whether a part is to become a limb or something else.
+In many vertebrates (e.g. mammals), there are four hox gene complexes, suggesting that two genome duplications have occurred.
+Some EAs also use the concept of species.
+In such EAs, individuals are only allowed to mate with individuals that share some properties, either on the genotype level or on the phenotype level.
+One of the simplest speciation schemes is to allow crossover only between individuals for which the Hamming distance of the chromosomes, defined as the number of genes for which the two chromosomes have different alleles (assuming a binary representation), does not exceed a pre-specified maximum value D.

-&lt;sup>2For species that reproduce asexually, this definition can obviously not be used.
+3For species that reproduce asexually, this definition can obviously not be used.

-&lt;sup>3For example, a female tiger and a male lion (or vice versa) can have offspring (called a liger), but the offspring is sterile.
+4For example, a female tiger and a male lion (or vice versa) can have offspring (called a liger), but the offspring is sterile.